 Precise media retention: slots can be as narrow as 0.05 mm / 0.002 in to dependably retain even very small size catalyst, resin or molecular sieve.
 Despite the narrowness of these individual slots, the screen has a much higher total open area than grids using wire mesh on grating

-Stable interface: unlike wire mesh, Johnson Screens® support grids directly retain the media without an intermediate layer of inert balls.
+Stable interface: unlike wire mesh, Wedge Wire Screens® support grids directly retain the media without an intermediate layer of inert balls.
 The smooth surface of the screen reduces abrasion

 Comes equipped with support beams, catalyst transfer pipes, manways, rope packing, bolting and all necessary accessories